Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Introduction

 To our knowledge, neither list TM-embeddings nor the \textsc{Maximum List TM-Embedding} problem have been studied so far.
-However, this problem is a natural generalization of several vital problems in graph algorithms.
+However, these problems are natural generalizations of several vital problems in graph algorithms.
 In particular, \Cref{thm:max_model} implies the following corollaries.

 \begin{itemize} \item When graph $H$ consists of a path $P_2$ on two vertices whose lists are all vertices of $V(G)$, then this is the problem of finding a longest path in $G$.
 If this path contains $|V(G)|$ vertices, this is a Hamiltonian path.
 For $H=C_3$, we have the problem of finding a longest cycle in $G$, the generalization of computing a Hamiltonian cycle in $G$.
-By \Cref{thm:max_model}, these tasks could be performed in time $f(\alpha(G)) \cdot |G|^{\Oh(1)}$.
+By \Cref{thm:max_model}, these tasks could be performed in time $f(\alpha(G)) \cdot |G|^{\Oh(1)}$ which implies that the problem of finding a longest path/cycle is \classFPT parameterized by $\alpha(k)$.

+\item A graph \(G\) is \emph{Hamilton-connected} (also known as Hamiltonian connected) if every two vertices of \(G\) are connected by a Hamiltonian path; see, e.g., \cite[p.~61]{BondyM}.
+Checking whether a graph is Hamilton-connected thus reduces to computing, for each pair \(u, v \in V(G)\), a maximum-size TM-embedding of \(H = P_2\) with lists \(\{u\}\) and \(\{v\}\), which can be done in time \(f(\alpha(G)) \cdot |G|^{\Oh(1)}\) by \Cref{thm:max_model}.

 \item In \textsc{Path Cover}, the task is to cover all vertices of $G$ by at most $p$ vertex-disjoint paths.
 By Gallai--Milgram's theorem, if $p\geq \alpha(G)$ then a covering by at most $p$ paths always exists and we can assume that $p<\alpha(G)$.
-We can solve the problem by taking $H$ to be disjoint unions of at most $p$ paths $P_1$ and $P_2$ assigning to each vertex of $H$ the list containing all vertices of $V(G)$.
+We can solve the problem by taking $H$ to be disjoint unions of at most $p$ disjoint copies of $K_2$ assigning to each vertex of $H$ the list containing all vertices of $V(G)$.
 Thus, \Cref{thm:max_model} yields an algorithm of running time $f(\alpha(G)) \cdot |G|^{\Oh(1)}$ solving this problem.
 Of course, it also follows from \Cref{thm:above_GM}.
 For \textsc{Cycle Cover}, that is when the graph $H$ consists of at most $p$ disjoint copies of $C_3$, we have the running time $f(\alpha(G)+p) \cdot |G|^{\Oh(1)}$.